Convex-Dev/payment-pointers/README.md

 It follows that any revenue sharing solution in this context should be trustless from a technological point of view so that parties involved have a sane basis for building trust from a human point of view.
 To achieve this requirement, this project aims to provide a solution based on blockchain technology.
-A series of guidelines exposed in this document aims to ensure that the solution:
+A series of guidelines exposed in this document aim to ensure that the solution:

 - Remains financially inclusive in spite of the speculative and volatile nature of blockchain
-- Incur predictable fees that are provably sensible in the context of Web Monetization
+- Incurs predictable fees that are provably sensible in the context of Web Monetization
-- Ensure high performance since any delay in content delivery tend to reduce monetization
+- Ensures high performance, since any delay in content delivery tend to reduce monetization
-- Never handle any money in any form, merely handles the payment pointer selection process
+- Never handles any money in any form, and merely handles the payment pointer selection process
-- Do not put pressure on using a particular currency
+- Does not put pressure on using a particular currency
-- Promote openness, is not meant to become a monopolistic solution
+- Promotes openness, and does not become a monopolistic solution
-- Promote fair revenue sharing governance by design
+- Promotes fair revenue sharing governance by design

 The benefits of describing revenue sharing agreements *"on chain"* is twofold.
 First, the state of the network is securely replicated world-wide in a trustless manner, meaning no party can tamper with agreements.
 Second, agreements are written as smart contracts which enforce revenue sharing rules automatically in an indisputable way.
-Rules, just like the possible evolution of those rules, are clearly defined in code the moment a revenue sharing scheme is created by members.
+Rules and their governance (i.e. the evolution of rules) are clearly defined in code in the same moment that a revenue sharing scheme is created by members.

 The [Convex network](https://convex.world) has been chosen as a platform of choice for this project.
-The following sections provide details as to how those guidelines will be respected and goals achieved.
+The following sections provide details as to how those guidelines will be respected and the primary goals achieved.
 Details are provided regarding smart contracts that:

 - Will be portable to other networks with similar capabilities
 - Will remain open for peer-review and reusability, with the freedom to modify them as desired
-- Will set the foundations for building a web UI ; in a matter of clicks, users will have the ability to create and manage revenue sharing streams without much technical abilities, computational power, or prior blockchain knowledge
+- Will set the foundations for building a web UI; in a matter of clicks, users will have the ability to create and manage revenue sharing streams without the need for significant technical ability, computational power, or prior blockchain knowledge

 Code excerpts and examples are written in [Convex Lisp](https://convex.world/cvm) which is extensively documented [at this link](https://convex.world/cvm).
 However, not understanding the code excerpts should not prevent the reader from understanding